PriyanshuMool/Sea-Level-Predictor/README.md

-### Assignment
+### SEA LEVEL PREDICTOR

-You will anaylize a dataset of the global average sea level change since 1880.
-You will use the data to predict the sea level change through year 2050.
+Analyzed the global average sea level changes dataset from 1880 and used it to forecast sea level changes through 2050.

-Use the data to complete the following tasks:
+Steps completed:

-* Use Pandas to import the data from `epa-sea-level.csv`.
+* Imported the data from "epa-sea-level.csv" using Pandas.
-* Use matplotlib to create a scatter plot using the "Year" column as the x-axis and the "CSIRO Adjusted Sea Level" column as the y-axix.
+* Created a scatter plot with matplotlib, using "Year" on the x-axis and "CSIRO Adjusted Sea Level" on the y-axis.
-* Use the `linregress` function from `scipi.stats` to get the slope and y-intercept of the line of best fit.
-Plot the line of best fit over the top of the scatter plot.
-Make the line go through the year 2050 to predict the sea level rise in 2050.
+* Used the "linregress" function from "scipy.stats" to calculate the slope and y-intercept for the line of best fit, then plotted this line over the scatter plot, extending it to the year 2050 to estimate future sea level rise.
-* Plot a new line of best fit just using the data from year 2000 through the most recent year in the dataset.
-Make the line also go through the year 2050 to predict the sea level rise in 2050 if the rate of rise continues as it has since the year 2000.
+* Created another line of best fit using only data from 2000 onward, and extended this line to 2050 to predict future sea level rise based on recent trends.
-* The x label should be "Year", the y label should be "Sea Level (inches)", and the title should be "Rise in Sea Level".
+* The graph is labeled with "Year" on the x-axis, "Sea Level (inches)" on the y-axis, and titled "Rise in Sea Level."

-Unit tests are written for you under `test_module.py`.
+* Unit tests are included in "test_module.py".

-### Development

-For development, you can use `main.py` to test your functions.
-Click the "run" button and `main.py` will run.

 ### Testing

-We imported the tests from `test_module.py` to `main.py` for your convenience.
-The tests will run automatically whenever you hit the "run" button.

-### Submitting

-Copy your project's URL and submit it to freeCodeCamp.
+The tests from "test_module.py" have been imported into "main.py" for ease of use.
+They will automatically run when you click "run."

 ### Data Source
-Global Average Absolute Sea Level Change, 1880-2014 from the US Environmental Protection Agency using data from CSIRO, 2015; NOAA, 2015. https://datahub.io/core/sea-level-rise
+Global Average Absolute Sea Level Change, 1880-2014, provided by the US Environmental Protection Agency, using data from CSIRO (2015) and NOAA (2015).
+The dataset is accessible at CSIRO, 2015; NOAA, 2015. https://datahub.io/core/sea-level-rise